tbadams45/tbadams45.github.io/_drafts/procrastination.md

 > You may delay, but time will not. *Benjamin Franklin*

 > Know the true value of time; snatch, seize, and enjoy every moment of it.
 No idleness; no laziness; no procrastination; never put off till tomorrow what you can do today. *Lord Chesterfield*

+> Putting off an easy thing makes it hard.
+Putting off a hard thing makes it impossible. *George Claude Lorimer*